wp-plugins/wp-oauth/readme.txt

 = Quick Start =

 1. Download and install the WP-OAuth plugin.
-2. Setup your desired authentication providers' API key/secret in the WordPress backend under Settings > WP-OAuth.
+2. Setup your desired authentication providers' API key/secret in the WordPress backend under *Settings > WP-OAuth*.
-3. Enable the included login buttons, or add login buttons anywhere to your site/theme with the included shortcodes.
+3. Enable the custom login form via *Settings > WP-OAuth > Show login form*, or add it anywhere to your site with the [wpoa_login_form] shortcode.

 = Shortcode - [wpoa_login_form] =

-You may add a login form to any Post or Page using the [wpoa_login_form] shortcode.
+Add a custom login form to your site using the [wpoa_login_form] shortcode.
 For example:

     [wpoa_login_form layout="buttons-column" align="left"]